defenseunicorns/uds-docs/src/content/docs/overview/acronyms-and-terms.md

 A UDS Bundle is the fundamental building block of UDS.
 Each bundle is comprised of one or more UDS Applications or Packages that are grouped to enable a key part of the mission.
 These bundles provide a structured approach to assembling capabilities and enable the effective deployment of mission-oriented functionalities.

 ### Declarative Baseline
 A declarative baseline is an explicit specification of the desired configuration and deployment of software components.
-Users may use declarative baselines to create a Zarf Package or UDS Bundle in UDS to precisely define what is intended to be deployed.
+Users may use declarative baselines to create a Zarf Package or UDS Bundle to precisely define what is intended to be deployed.
 The term "baseline" is used to emphasize that this declaration serves as the foundation for the final configuration, ensuring that the end-state matches the stated intentions.

 ### Authority to Operate
 Authority to Operate (ATO) is a formal declaration that a system or application meets specific security requirements and is approved to operate in a given environment.
 Achieving ATO demonstrates compliance with regulations and standards, providing assurance that the system has undergone rigorous security testing and validation.